Citizens Coinage Advisory Committee

-The Citizens Coinage Advisory Committee (or CCAC) is a federal advisory committee that was established in 2003 to advise the United States Secretary of the Treasury on the themes and designs of all US coinage and medals.
-The CCAC serves as an informed, experienced and impartial resource to the Secretary of the Treasury and represents the interests of American citizens and collectors.
+The Citizens Coinage Advisory Committee (CCAC) is a federal advisory committee that was established in 2003 to advise the United States secretary of the treasury on the themes and designs of all US coinage and medals.
+The CCAC serves as an informed, experienced and impartial resource to the secretary of the treasury and represents the interests of American citizens and collectors.

 Responsibilities

 Public Law 108-15 authorizes the CCAC to: